ianrmurphy/oscc_wiki/Firmware.md

 ## Tests

-There are two types of tests available: unit and property-based.
+There are two types of tests available:
+* Unit
+* Property-based

 ### Test Dependencies